berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 * Exercise 2: Migrate an Oracle database to Azure Database for PostgreSQL

-* Exercise 3: Use cases discussion
+* Exercise 3: Test the migration